Keele University Science & Business Park: Phase 3 development

 Phase 3 development seeks to focus on well-designed, environmentally advanced facilities for innovative, technology-led occupiers, inward investment and university uses.
 These would typically include new energy ventures desiring to tap into Keele University's cutting-edge expertise in green technology.
-A recent example is OMNI Heat and Power, a successful green start-up which has already secured the exclusive UK distribution rights the Inresol Genious portable combined heat and power engine.
+A recent example is OMNI Heat and Power, a successful green start-up which has already secured the exclusive UK distribution rights the Inresol Genius portable combined heat and power engine.
 The unit is the only one in the UK that can be used as a portable electrical three-phase generator, or a micro combined heat and power (CHP) generator.
-With the advent of the SMART Energy Network Demonstrator and the creation on campus of Keele's own private utility network (heat, power, waste), the Science Park could be the first in the UK to be fully sustainable and a magnet for green entrepreneurs.

-Innovation Centre 5

-IC5 opened in August 2016 and provides further office, laboratory and workshop facilities.
-Staffordshire County Council owns the building but Keele University manages it and provide the marketing and business support services leading to its occupation.

 Innovation Centre 6

 In April 2016, Keele University and Staffordshire County Council initiated discussion for the realization of a sixth business unit with new legislative changes allowing local authorities to retain business rates revenue.
 As part of the 'Keele New Deal', in January 2017, Keele announced it would provide £5.51 million of funding and will own the building, while the county council will take a long lease on IC6 with a peppercorn rent.
-The building was opened in 2020 and located adjacent to the new Mercia Centre for Innovation Leadership (MCIL).

 International Centre for Childhood Disability

-Opened in 2018, the Caudwell Children International Centre for Childhood Disability is the UK’s first purpose-built centre for multi-disciplinary therapy programmes for childhood disability and research of neurodevelopmental conditions, including autism.
+Opened in 2018, the Caudwell Children International Centre for Childhood Disability is the UK's first purpose-built centre for multi-disciplinary therapy programmes for childhood disability and research of neurodevelopmental conditions, including autism.